 Assets received in the transaction totaled \$134,316,000, primarily consisting of endowment investments, land, and buildings.
 Liabilities assumed totaled \$12,114,000, including bonds and notes payable of \$8,010,000 which were retired by the University subsequent to the integration.
-An inherent contribution was recognized by the University in the consolidated statement of activities for \$122,202,000 to represent the excess of the fair value of assets over liabilities assumed.
-The University is required to complete a teach out period and operate and oversee the PMC campus until the second anniversary of the integration on June 30, 2022.
-Accordingly, the inherent contribution was classified as net assets with donor restrictions.
+An inherent contribution was recognized by the University in the consolidated statement of activities for the year then ended May 31, 2021 for \$122,202,000 to represent the excess of the fair value of assets over liabilities assumed.
+The University was required to complete a teach out period and operate and oversee the PMC campus until the second anniversary of the integration on June 30, 2022.
+Upon the second anniversary of the PMC integration and completion of the two year teach out period, the University released \$110,454,000 in net assets from restriction as the purpose restriction was met.